akashrajk54/DroneFlightPlanner/README.md

 # drone-flight-planner
-A Django REST Framework (DRF) based web application for generating optimized flight paths for drones using polygon coordinates.
+A Django REST Framework (DRF) based web application for generating optimized drone flight paths using polygon coordinates.
 Users can create polygons via an API, customize image overlap percentages, and receive an XML file with waypoints.
 Features robust error handling and efficient flight path algorithms.

-# prerequisite:
+# Prerequisite:
-    Python, Postman, Git installed into the system and Twilio account (This will be used as otp sending service).
+    Python, Postman, and Git are installed into the system and Twilio account (This will be used as OTP sending service).
-    Note: Use pyhton > 3.9, In this project we used 3.10
+    Note: Use Python> 3.9, In this project, we used 3.10

 # Setup